-Malinda is married to Disney Weaver, her husband of eight years.
-Disney teaches Economics at Ramsay High School and college theology courses through Huntingdon College.
+Malinda is married to Disney Weaver.
+He teaches Economics, Sociology, and World History at Ramsay High School, and he coaches the school’s tennis team.
 They have two young daughters, Rose and Margaret, who are both social butterflies.
 Malinda enjoys gardening with Disney, being amused by her girls, and traveling with all three of them.

 Malinda’s biggest passions in ministry are mission work and helping people find their place in the mission of the church.
 She believes God calls each of us to somehow be in service.
 From swinging a hammer … to serving meals to hungry people … to writing notes of encouragement to those who need them … we all have a part to play in the kingdom of God.
 Malinda will challenge you to find your place of service if you haven’t already.